Advertising attorneys, in-house counsel and outside counsel must comply with advertising law About Subscribe Order Articles Testimonials

 Identity Theft Resources

 What is identity theft?
-Statistics say that Identity theft may well be the fastest growing crime in the U.S. According to a 2003 Identity Theft Survey Report prepared by Synovate for the Federal Trade Commission, the total cost of this crime is some $50 billion yearly, with the average loss from misuse of a victim’s personal information being $4,800.
+Statistics say that Identity theft may well be the fastest growing crime in the U.S. According to Javelin Strategy & Research's 2010 Identity Fraud Survey Report, the number of identity fraud victims in the U.S. increased 12% to 11.1 million adults in 2009 and total annual fraud increased by 12.5% to $54 billion.
+An earlier report - the 2003 Identity Theft Survey Report prepared by Synovate for the Federal Trade Commission - found that the total cost of this crime is some $50 billion yearly, with the average loss from misuse of a victim’s personal information being $4,800.
 And, according to statistics, the estimated number of persons affected by the identity theft fraud problem in all of its forms (e.g., credit identity theft, identity theft fraud, business identity theft) was 9.9 million in 2003.
-That figure is almost certainly much higher today since "reporting hasn't kept pace with the crime and many ID thefts go undetected."
+And figures detailing the level of this crime are almost certainly much higher than shown on such surveys since "reporting hasn't kept pace with the crime and many ID thefts go undetected."
 (See article, Identity Theft: What, Me Worry? in PCMag.com)

 The remainder of this web page lists a variety of resources, statistics, articles, and links to cases, causes and examples involving the ID theft problem to help you prevent becoming a victim to this modern scourge.